VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 now, assuming myApp and myLib are both added as subdirectories and that myApp uses myLib and links it in.
-Let's say you want to reference, in myLib, the root folder for it, for wahtever reason, let's say defining include paths.
-CMake has a variable you're likely to come across very soon in examples, `CMAKE_CURRENT_SOURCE_DIR` which points to the directory you're reading the source code from, where you have your CMakeLists is.
-If, in myLib/CMakeLists you enter `message(${CMAKE_CURRENT_SOURCE_DIR})` you will get `<SomePath>/OurProject` as an output.
+Let's say you want to reference, in myLib, the root folder for it, for whatever reason, let's say defining include paths.
+CMake has a variable you're likely to come across very soon in examples, `CMAKE_SOURCE_DIR` which points to the directory you're reading the source code from, where you have your CMakeLists is.
+If, in myLib/CMakeLists you enter `message(${CMAKE_SOURCE_DIR})` you will get `<SomePath>/OurProject` as an output.

 That might be strange at first, but your Source Dir is the root of your build tree.
-What you'd be looking for in this case is `CMAKE_CURRENT_LIST_DIR`, which gives you the path to the _CMakeLists.txt_ that's currently being processed, regardless of the build tree structure.
+What you'd be looking for in this case is `CMAKE_CURRENT_LIST_DIR`, which gives you the path to the file that's currently being processed by cmake, regardless of the build tree structure.

 This becomes more relevant when you're talking about variables since variables set for a father node will be inherited by the child nodes etc...
 So projects don't necessarily exist in isolation.
+Additionally, targets are shared with the rest of the tree, which is why _myApp_ can link _myLib_

 ### Target - The building block